-Amazon announced New World last year, and it was one of the most anticipated games coming out this year, mostly because of the fact that it was one of Amazon’s first big releases on PC.
+When Amazon announced New World, it became one of the most anticipated games for many, mostly because it was one of Amazon’s first big releases on PC.
 The game, despite being a fantasy MMO, is set in North America in the 17th century and includes expansion and exploration elements.
-The game was slated to release in May, however, the coronavirus pandemic pushed the game’s release to August.
-Now, though, it seems like the game will not be releasing in 2020 altogether.